carlosvillu/react-spreadsheet/README.md

 To load an existing csv file, simply drag a file onto the grid.
 The grid will show the exact number of rows and files with the original data.

-#### To do

-Version 1.1.2

-* When introducing a formula, the grid should return the actual result, instead of the legend "formula result".
-* Include functionality for adding new rows and columns.

 ### Architecture

 The development is web-component oriented.
 Thus, the spreadhsheet is a single component that can be used in the following way, `<Spreadsheet spreadsheetStore={spreadsheetStore} />`.
 On the basis of this, it is very simple to create a multi-tab app with several spreadsheets, each with its own store.